svmiller/svmiller.github.io/_posts/2015-02-07-quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package.md

 permalink: /blog/2015/02/quasi-automating-the-inclusion-of-random-effects-in-rs-stargazer-package/
 categories:
   - R
+excerpt: "I wish the stargazer package in R would automatically generate random effect statistics from the lme4 package.
+Here's a backward way to get those and include them in stargazer output.   "
 ---

-I wish the stargazer package in R would automatically generate random effect statistics from the lme4 package.
-Here's a backward way to get those and include them in stargazer output.

 <!--more-->